DiviProject/docs/source/index.html.md

 | `/sendfrom/`      | `from`, `to`, `amount`    | transaction id   						|
 | `/tx/`            | `txid`                    | tx object                         	|

-# Javascript implementation
+# Javascript Implementation

 Developers can use and contribute to the [divid-rpc library](https://github.com/Divicoin/divid-rpc) to build their own applications with Divi.

-# Divi coin specs
+# Divi Coin Specs

 Ticker: 		DIVI
 CMC:			[Divi on CoinMarketCap](https://coinmarketcap.com/currencies/divi)